poshjosh/automate-jamstack/README.md

 ### Run the app ###

-- Open a terminal/command prompt and run this script: `launch-script.sh`
+- Open a terminal/command prompt and run this script: `scripts/launch-script.sh`
 - It could take a while.
 Wait till you see a message like: `You can now view [Site Name] in the browser.`
 - Browse to http://localhost:8000 to view you website on your local machine.